rar0n/rarons-TTS-Reader/README.md

   everything
 - (Linux Mint) You probaby will get a few warnings about ALSA underruns.
   (ALSA lib pcm.c:8568:(snd_pcm_recover) underrun occurred).
 Ignore it :)
+- Scrolling in the Settings tab might inadvertedly change numeric values if your mouse cursor hovers over a field while scrolling.

 ## License